Entrance exam papers

 - Give the next term in each of the following series:

 - The distance round a square is 12 metres.
 What is its area?

 - If a*b means add a and b and divide the result by two (e.g. 3*5 = 4), find the numbers meant by 8*4, 21*3, 6*7.

-Calculators may not be used in the tests.
+Calculators are not allowed in the tests.

-Boys are expected to write legibly (in ink, ball-point or pencil), to spell and punctuate reasonably well, and to express themselves in grammatical English.
+Candidates are expected to write legibly (in ink, ball-point or pencil), to spell and punctuate reasonably well, and to express themselves in grammatical English.

 Words & Reasoning

-The Words & Reasoning paper tests the candidate’s ability to extract information from a factual passage and from material such as maps or timetables.
+The Words & Reasoning paper tests candidates’ ability to extract information from a factual passage and from material such as maps or timetables.
 It assumes that boys will have read a good deal of non-fiction appropriate to their age: science and history, for instance, and informative books on their hobbies.
 The paper also includes questions about the meaning and use of words and some simple verbal and visual puzzles.